N-Erickson/knockNOC/README.md

 3. Customize the ping_interval value if desired.
 This controls the frequency of pinging for each request.

 4. Enable alerting if desired and configure each alert channel.
+Currently supports:
+* PagerDuty
+* OpsGenie
+* Slack
+* Telegram
+* Discord

-Currently supports PagerDuty, OpsGenie, Slack, Telegram, and Discord.
-Set the consecutive_failures_threshold and cooldown_duration to what fits your needs.
+5. Set the consecutive_failures_threshold and cooldown_duration to what fits your needs.
 The failure threshold determines how many failures to trigger an alert.
 The cooldown determines how long to wait before sending another alert.

 ## Run the Application
 Once you have configured the application, you can start knockNOC by running the following command: